yesint/QtGrace6/README_QTGRACE.txt

 If you continue getting messages like: invalid viewport coordinates --> please contact me.

 On Mac OS X:
 Executables are organized as disguised folders on such systems.
 Therefore after compilation in order to work in a MacOS-way you have to open the package-contents of qtgrace (right-click on qtgrace in the 'bin'-folder and select 'show package contents').
 Then go to 'Contents'.
 Copy the contents of the original unzipped folder except the 'bin'-subfolder and the grace-5.1.22.tar.gz into this 'Contents-folder'.
 Copy the contents (except 'qtgrace') of the 'bin'-subfolder into the 'MacOS'-folder.
 Now you should be able to execute qtgrace by clicking on qtgrace in the 'bin'-subfolder.
-It should also be possible to move/copy qtGrace in every folder you like just like any other MacOS-application (put it for example in your Applications-folder).
+It should also be possible to move/copy QtGrace in every folder you like just like any other MacOS-application (put it for example in your Applications-folder).
 There is also a deployment-tool: 'macdeployqt' (see Qt-documentation).

+Activate FFTW3- and libHaru(PDF)-support:
+See Preferences-->Micellaneous and see whether the libraries are usable and activated.
+If the libraries are not compiled into QtGrace statically you have to tell QtGrace where the dynamic library is located.
+This should usually be the bin-subfolder in the QtGrace-directory.
+The name of the library is usually libfftw3-3.dll and libhpdf.dll.
+If everything is ok you should see green instead of red boxes on the right hand side of the dialog.

 Known Problems: